open-life-science/open-life-science.github.io/nebula/about.md

         </div>
       </div>
     </div>
-    <p>Fee waivers are available for a limited number of Participants.
+    <p>Fee waivers are available for a limited number of participants.
 Please complete this short <a href="https://forms.gle/evYzYJxzLeGifEib9">Fee Waiver Request Form</a>.</p>
     <p>We review requests on a rolling basis.
 The last day to request a waiver for our upcoming cohort is September 30, 2024.</p>
   </div>
 </section>